K'Lavon Chaisson: College career

 As a true freshman, Chaisson started the first game of the Tigers' season against BYU and recorded his first two career sacks in the next game during a 45–10 win over Chattanooga.
-He was named to the Southeastern Conference All-Freshman team after finishing the season with 27 tackles, two sacks and 4.5 tackles for loss in 12 games played (three starts).
-Named a starter at outside linebacker going into his sophomore season, Chaisson made five tackles with a sack, a tackle for loss and a quarterback hurry in the season opener against Miami before suffering a knee injury in the fourth quarter.
+He was named to the Southeastern Conference All-Freshman team after finishing the season with 27 tackles, two sacks, and 4.5 tackles for loss in 12 games played (three starts).
+Named a starter at outside linebacker going into his sophomore season, Chaisson made five tackles with a sack, a tackle for loss, and a quarterback hurry in the season opener against Miami before suffering a knee injury in the fourth quarter.
 He was diagnosed with a torn ACL the following day, ending his season and forcing him to use a medical redshirt.

 Chaisson was chosen to wear the No. 18 Jersey by the Tigers' coaching staff going into his redshirt sophomore season.
 He finished the season with 60 tackles and led the team with 6.5 sacks, 13.5 tackles for loss, and six quarterback hurries along with two passes broken up and a forced fumble and was named first-team All-SEC.
 Chaisson was named the Defensive MVP of the 2019 Peach Bowl after a six-tackle, two-sack performance against Oklahoma.
 Chaisson had two tackles in LSU's 42–25 win over Clemson in the 2020 National Championship Game.
-On January 17, 2020, Chaisson announced that he would forgo his remaining two years of eligibility and enter the 2020 NFL Draft.
+On January 17, 2020, Chaisson announced that he would forgo his remaining two years of eligibility and enter the 2020 NFL draft.
 He finished his college career with 92 total tackles, including 19 for loss, 9.5 sacks, and 1 forced fumble.

 Professional career

+Jacksonville Jaguars

 Chaisson was selected with the 20th pick in the 2020 NFL draft by the Jacksonville Jaguars, using a pick previously acquired from the Los Angeles Rams in a trade for Jalen Ramsey.
 He made his debut in the 2020 season opener against the Indianapolis Colts, making two tackles.
 Chaisson recorded the first and only sack of the season in the following week against the Tennessee Titans.

 On October 11, 2022, Chaisson was placed on injured reserve with a knee injury.
 He was activated on December 10.

+On May 1, 2023, the Jaguars declined the fifth-year option of Chaisson's rookie contract, making him a free agent in the 2024 offseason.

+Carolina Panthers

+On March 16, 2024, Chaisson signed with the Carolina Panthers.
+He was released on September 3.

+Las Vegas Raiders

+On September 10, 2024, Chaisson signed with the Las Vegas Raiders practice squad.
+He was promoted to the active roster on October 5.

+New England Patriots

+On March 17, 2025, Chaisson signed a one-year, $5 million contract with the New England Patriots.
+In Week 7, Chaisson recorded two sacks, three tackles, two tackles for loss, and a fumble recovery returned for a touchdown in a 31-13 win over the Tennessee Titans, earning AFC Defensive Player of the Week.